flow-project/flow/cistar-dev/README.md

 - "end_time" : When the simulation ends, so pick a reasonably large number
 - TODO(cathywu) what are the units of start/end time?
 - "cfg_path" : path for the folder where the cfg XML files will be saved: add.xml, gui.cfg, net.xml, rou.xml, sumo.cfg
+- "data_prefix" : path for the folder where data will be saved (maybe videos?).
+Default saved to "cfg_path" + "data/"

 Vehicle Params: